kanangoylarov/Bdu_Machine_Learning/machine-learning-with-python/README.md

-# The Complete Machine Learning Course with Python
+# The Complete Machine Learning Tutorial with Python

 These are my notes for the above course.